We are passionate about challenging all barriers to equal and fair participation in higher education and research.

 Athena SWAN Bronze Award

-We have received an Athena SWAN Bronze Award as a result of having successfully carried out a detailed and honest self-assessment of the department.
+We are committed to adopting the key principles of the updated Athena SWAN Charter within our working practices, action plans and culture in Chemistry.
+Our department was delighted to receive a Bronze Athena SWAN award in 2016 and renewed in 2022 as a result of having successfully carried out a detailed and honest self-assessment of the department.
 We have proposed an ambitious, measurable and timely action plan towards promoting gender equality and inclusivity.